sealsaeed/Demo-Flutter-Dio-BooksApp/README.md

 18. But noe we have an error that the `List<Book>` is not as `List<dynamic>` , so we need to convert to not just a List but a List of books
 19. So we need serlization!

+## Task - Part one which is only get the responce printed

 ## Part 3: Serlization
+1. Thery part here
-1. Add the following packages `flutter pub add json_serializable ,  build_runner `
+2. Add the following packages `flutter pub add json_serializable ,  build_runner `
-2. Go to the books model and add this before the class
+3. Go to the books model and add this before the class
 ```dart
 import 'package:json_annotation/json_annotation.dart';